pirl/pirl-docs/content/masternodes/pirl masternode nautilus manual/_index.en.md

 The Name can be anything you’d like.
 The Wallet id is the address of your Nautilus wallet, the one which contains 20,000 Pirl at present.
 And, remember, the Tx hash validation field needs the txid (not block hash, see above!) of the transaction you send to your Poseidon wallet.

+**On the bottom of the screenshot above, you will have to select whether the MN is Premium or Content**

 ## Nautilus Contract Execution

 Now that we have the hardest part out of the way, let’s move on Nautilus and adding the Pirl Masternode contract.